 - size of calves and thighs

-The primary danger to the knee occurs when the tissues of
+The primary danger to knee occurs when tissues of calf and

-the calf and thigh press together altering the center of rotation
+thigh press together, altering center of rotation back to contact

-back to the contact area creating a dislocation effect.
-The danger
+area creating a dislocation effect.
+The danger of knee injury

-of knee injury in this situation may be prevented if either of
+in this situation may be prevented if either of the following

-- center of gravity of the body system is kept forward of the
+- center of gravity of body system is kept forward of altered

-- muscles of the thigh are strong enough to prevent the body
+- muscles of thigh are strong enough to prevent body from resting

-Kreighbaum concludes the deep squat is of little danger to
+Kreighbaum concludes deep squat is of little danger to knees

-the knees unless these variables and factors are disregarded.
+unless these variables and factors are disregarded.
+Certainly,

-Certainly only a limit type of athletes and performers may have
+only limited type of athletes and performers may have the need

-a the need to perform a full squat.
-Olympic weightlifters commonly
+to perform a full squat.
+Olympic weightlifters commonly bounce

-bounce out of a full front squat with near maximum resistances
+out of full front squat with near maximum resistances during

 & Jerk and Snatch.